KDDFKUFEI/dotfiles/README.md

-These are my configs for zsh helix and kitty
+These are my configs for zsh helix and kitty.

-To install clone and use GNU stow to create symlinks to the files
+To install clone and use GNU stow to create symlinks to the files.